-- 1. Freshmen must (1) achieve a grade of "C-" or higher in the exam portion and overall grade in Introduction to Professional Nursing and Anatomy and Physiology for Nursing; and (2) have successfully completed 32 credits with a CGPA of 2.4 or higher to qualify for promotion to sophomore year. - 2.
-First and second semester sophomores must (1) achieve an average of "C-" or higher in the exam portion and the overall grade of the nursing courses; (2) achieve a grade of "C-" or higher in Genetics for Healthcare; (3) have a CGPA of 2.4 or higher (4) have successfully completed 64 credits to qualify for promotion to junior year. - 3.
-First and second semester juniors must (1) achieve an average of "C-" or higher in the exam portion and the overall grade of the nursing courses; (2) have a CGPA of 2.4 or higher (3) have successfully completed 96 credits to qualify for promotion to senior year. - 4.
-First and second semester seniors must (1) achieve an average of "C-" or higher in the exam portion and the overall grade of the nursing courses; (2) pass a comprehensive examination; (3) have a CGPA of 2.4 or higher (4) have successfully completed a total of 128 credits to qualify for graduation.
+Freshmen must

+- Achieve a grade of "C-" or higher in the exam portion and overall grade in NU110 Introduction to Professional Nursing\ - Achieve a grade of C- or higher in BI110 Anatomy and Physiology for Nursing - Maintain a CGPA of 2.4 or higher - Successfully complete 32 credits

+Sophomores must:

+- Achieve an average of "C-" or higher in the exam portion and the overall grade of the nursing courses\ - Achieve a grade of "C-" or higher in NU211 Genetics for Healthcare - Maintain a CGPA of 2.4 or higher - Successfully complete 64 credits.

+Juniors must:

+- Achieve an average of "C-" or higher in the exam portion and the overall grade of the nursing courses\

+- Maintain a CGPA of 2.4 or higher

+- Successfully complete 96 credits

+Seniors must:

+- Achieve an average of "C-" or higher in the exam portion and the overall grade of the nursing courses\ - Pass a comprehensive examination - Maintain a CGPA of 2.4 or higher - Successfully complete a total of 128 credits to qualify for graduation.

+\Students receiving a "D+" or less on the exam portion of the grade will receive no more than a "D+" for a final course grade